mirenradia/Research-Computing/01_Linux_Basics.md

 $ ls -ltr *.txt
 ```

-`mv` is for changing the file's directory or renaming files.  `mv` is much quicker than `cp` as `cp` actually duplicates all the data in a new location, `mv` only changes the name and path (diretory it is listed in.
-As an aside, directories don't really exist on computers, they are just a tag to help people keep track of them and to aid display so `mv` never actually moves anything).  `mv` can move multiple files using wildcards in the first argument provided the second argment is a destination directory.
+`mv` is for changing the file's directory or renaming files.  `mv` is much quicker than `cp` as `cp` actually duplicates all the data in a new location, `mv` only changes the name and path (directory it is listed in.
+As an aside, directories don't really exist on physical file systems, they are just a tag to help people keep track of them and to aid display so `mv` never actually moves anything).  `mv` can move multiple files using wildcards in the first argument provided the second argument is a destination directory.
 It cannot rename multiple files via syntax like: `mv *.csv *.txt` which you may think can change the extension of all csv files.

- To rename multiple files there **sometimes** is the command `rename` (it's standard so won't be on all distributions, which is a shame as it's handy.
+ To rename multiple files there **sometimes** is the command `rename` (it's non-standard so won't be on all distributions, which is a shame as it's handy.
 Check with `man rename`) which has the form (note that as it is non-standard this can also change depending on distributions!)

 `rename 'old string' 'new string' 'pattern to match files'`